Fr. 150.00

 Read more

-Informationen zum Autor Cynthia Hess holds a Ph.D. in theology from Yale University and has published articles on Anabaptist theology, peacebuilding, and religiously motivated terrorism.
-Currently, she is consulting study director for the Institute for Women's Policy Research in Washington, DC, where she conducts research on religion, feminism, and public policy.
-Klappentext This text offers a provocative reconstruction of Christian nonviolence in light of the interdisciplinary field of trauma studies.
-It analyzes the effects of traumatic violence and argues that Christian nonviolence must move beyond pacifism to include the creation of communities in which traumatized people can survive and flourish.
+Informationen zum Autor Cynthia Hess Klappentext Cynthia Hess offers a thoughtful reconstruction of Christian nonviolence through an examination of both theological and theoretical works.
+She shows how contemporary understandings of violence and the human person challenge traditional views of nonviolence as pacifism and the refusal of military violence.
+Hess begins with an analysis of the extensive writings on nonviolence by John Howard Yoder, one of the foremost twentieth-century thinkers on this subject.
+She then seeks to deepen his view by probing the insights of trauma scholars who explore the powerful and lasting effects of traumatic violence on individuals and communities.
+These scholars often maintain that many survivors continue to hold the reality of traumatic violence within their bodies and minds, so that it becomes part of them as they move through time.
+In light of this claim, Hess argues that Christian nonviolence must move beyond pacifism to directly address the problem of internalized violence.
+In conversation with resources in Yoder's work as well as feminist theory and trauma studies, she analyzes an often-overlooked dimension of religious nonviolence: the creation of communities in which traumatized persons can survive and flourish.
+With its highly interdisciplinary character, this book presents a fresh perspective on Christian nonviolence that not only challenges traditional views but also reclaims the centrality of nonviolence for contemporary Christian theology and practice.
 Zusammenfassung This text offers a provocative reconstruction of Christian nonviolence in light of the interdisciplinary field of trauma studies.
 It analyzes the effects of traumatic violence and argues that Christian nonviolence must move beyond pacifism to include the creation of communities in which traumatized people can survive and flourish.
-Inhaltsverzeichnis Chapter 1 Introduction Chapter 2 Nonviolence in the Theology of John Howard Yoder Chapter 3 The Fragmentation of the Traumatized Self Chapter 4 Healing the Traumatized Self: Theoretical Perspectives Chapter 5 Ecclesial Relations and the Healing of Self Chapter 6 Performing the Narratives of Jesus Chapter 7 Enacting an Eschatological Identity
+Inhaltsverzeichnis Chapter 1 Introduction Chapter 2 Nonviolence in the Theology of John Howard Yoder Chapter 3 The Fragmentation of the Traumatized Self Chapter 4 Healing the Traumatized Self: Theoretical Perspectives Chapter 5 Ecclesial Relations and the Healing of Self Chapter 6 Performing the Narratives of Jesus Chapter 7 Enacting an Eschatological Identity ...

 Product details